anand-ojha/OS-Project/README.md

 Initially, i understood what is shortest job first algoritm for scheduling approach.
 Then i learnt about preemptive and non preemptive scheduling.

 After this, I made a c program which takes input from user for number of processes and then their burst time respectively. then, it schedules all the processes based on shortest job first non preemptive scheduling.

+Then i have added priorites for each process.
+The priorities are entered by the user while giving their burst times.
+Then, the process is executed best o their priority.
+If the priority of any 2 process is same, then the process having less burst time will runn first,i.e. here, shortest job first come into account.